khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 ## Presentations

 As described above, papers will be presented by triads of people.
-I will assign these groups of 3, for every week, and you will need to decide who presents the background, who does the methods, and who does the results.
+I will assign these groups of 3, for every week, and you will need to decide who presents the **background**, who does the **methods**, and who does the **results**.
+Each presenter should talk for no more than 5-7 min, so that the entire presentation would last for about 20 minutes.
+Then we'll have a discussion.

 With ~18 students and 3 students per group, it will take 6 weeks to give everyone a chance to present.
 We however will have only 10 weeks with presentations.
 Which means that most people will present twice, but some of you will only present once.
 Unless we do more than one paper on some days; say, a review / background paper, and a main paper.
 We'll see!